4amstars/4amstars/README.md

 For today, Rust is god.
 It is objectively superior.
 Profoundly so.

-Zig seems to be in hype stage- lots of interest.
-It has low overhead, and actually has some decent mem safe features for example --

-zig build-exe keygen.zig -O ReleaseSafe -dynamic

-No where near as safe as rust, but zig is very interesting.
+zig build-exe keygen.zig -O ReleaseSafe -dynamic    No where near as safe as rust, but zig is very interesting.

 Maybe one day Ai will poop out a cross of rust and zig to make the best lang ever !